If you love hi-fi gear, you won’t love what you’re about to see.

 Q: Who cares what you think about these cases?

-Q: Mike, do you “have it in” for these people?
+Q: Mike, do you “have it in” for bad businesses?

 Q: How do people behave when called out?